Proposal Submission Process

-Faculty may be asked to meet with the HP Faculty of Record to discuss questions about the proposal.
+Faculty may be asked to meet with the Honors College Faculty of Record to discuss questions about the proposal.

 Upon approval, faculty will be contacted by the Director of Student Services to arrange a meeting pattern for the course if the course is to be offered under an HON heading and to collect course details if the course is to be offered as an “H section.”
 HON sections are capped at 20 students, and the Honors Program requests that departmental “H sections” make every effort to keep those sections at lower capacities than the regular versions of those courses.
 Additionally, individual departments may opt to place controlled enrollment on departmental courses, or allow open seats to be filled by non-Honors students after Honors registration has passed.

 For sample proposals, please contact Meg Marquis.

 All proposals should be approved by the faculty member making the proposal AND by the department head.
 We recommend that you or your chair remain in contact with the dean of your college about your overall teaching responsibilities, and faculty should be aware of any additional approvals necessary through their home departments.

-All professors offering courses through the Honors Program, including seminars, are requested to submit their syllabi to the program office at the beginning of each semester and copies of their evaluations at the end of the semester.
+All professors offering courses through the Honors College, including seminars, are requested to submit their syllabi to the program office at the beginning of each semester and copies of their evaluations at the end of the semester.
 HON seminars at all levels are evaluated by students electronically at the end of term.